-WP6 will create the OPTIMAI Decision Support System for early notifications regarding defects as well as will provide the integrated solution and prepare the ground for realistic system testing, user engagement and evaluation of use-cases.
-At the current stage no datasets are established, more details will be provided in the next release of the document.
+Within WP6 the OPTIMAI Decision Support System for early notifications regarding defects has been developed.
+Furthermore, WP6 provides the integrated solution and prepares the ground for realistic system testing, user engagement and evaluation of use-cases.
+The previously foreseen FINT dataset "WP6_1 Marketplace data" has been replaced by WP6_3 and WP6_4 after an agreement between the two parties on the development of the marketplace.

-Task No Task Name Responsible Related Datasets T6.1 Decision support and early notification framework CERTH N/A T6.2 Intelligent Marketplace for AI sharing and scrap re-use FINT WP6_1 Marketplace data T6.3 Testing and incremental integration of components ENG N/A T6.4 System validation FORTH N/A
+Task No Task Name Responsible Related Datasets T6.1 Decision support and early notification framework CERTH WP6_2 Personal credentials, Image and json data for DSS Webpages T6.2 Intelligent Marketplace for Al sharing and scrap re-use FINT WP6_1 Marketplace data WP6_3 Marketplace accounts WP6_4 Marketplace data

+T6.3 Testing and incremental int egration of ENG N/A

+components

+T6.4 System validation FORTH N/A